linux-kdevops/kdevops-history/README.md

 If on Linux we'll assume you are using KVM.
 If on OS X we'll assume you are using Virtualbox.
 If these assumptions are incorrect you can override on the configuration file for your node provisioning.
-For instance, the demo you'd use vagrant/nodes.yaml and set the force_provider variable to either "libvirt" or "kvm".
-However, since you would typically keep your vagrant/nodes.yaml file in version control you can instead use an environment variable:
+For instance, for this demo you'd use `vagrant/kdevops_nodes.yaml` and set the force_provider variable to either "libvirt" or "kvm".
+However, since you would typically keep your `vagrant/kdevops_nodes.yaml` file in version control you can instead use an environment variable to verride the provider:

   * KDEVOPS_VAGRANT_PROVIDER